WWE News: Creative Pitches For Seth Rollins Triple H Match At ‘WrestleMania’

 There was serious concern backstage over Seth Rollins’ availability for April 2 in the ensuing weeks, and the storyline shifted to portray that uncertainty.
 Rollins did endure a strenuous rehab, but he was cleared earlier this month and everything portrayed on television was part of the angle.
 Triple H was inserted into the Mick Foley-Stephanie McMahon saga which then overlapped into Rollins’ return to RAW last week.

 Triple H attacked his former protege with Rollins’ own crutch in a move designed to cast even more doubt in fans’ minds that Seth would be able to give it a go in Orlando.
 Rollins was absent from RAW this past Monday, further selling the effects of Triple H’s actions.
-But in an in-ring interview with Michael Cole, Triple H would challenge Rollins to sign a Hold Harmless agreement next week in order to book a non-sanctioned match between the two at WrestleMania.
+But in an in-ring interview with Michael Cole, Triple H would challenge Rollins to sign a Hold Harmless agreement next week to book a non-sanctioned match between the two at WrestleMania.

 The WWE used Dr. Kevin Wilk this past Monday night to explain that the re-aggravation suffered by Seth Rollins would not allow any doctor in the country to clear him to compete in less than two weeks.
 Again, this was all part of the storyline as Rollins had been cleared several weeks ago (hence the reason for going through with the Triple H attack last week) and it was all part of the hype of an unsanctioned showdown.